parthesh28/arbitrator/README.md

 4. Open your browser to `http://localhost:3000`

+*(Note: The web platform itself does not require any environment variables to run locally.
+The generated bot will require its own `.env` file containing RPC URLs and your private key.)*

+---

+## Roadmap
+- [ ] **Multi-hop visualization**: Show exactly which intermediate pools the bot is routing through.
+- [ ] **Historical backtesting**: Run the generated strategy against historical Jupiter price data.
+- [ ] **Additional execution environments**: Export to Rust (Anchor) for on-chain execution.

+---

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

 ## Disclaimer

 This software is for educational and experimental purposes only.
 Cryptocurrency trading and MEV arbitrage involve significant risk of financial loss.
 The generated code is provided as-is without any warranties or guarantees of profitability.
 Always test with small amounts first and review the generated source code before executing trades with real capital.